-In order to apply for a volunteer position, you must be at least 18 years of age and out of high school.
+In order to apply for a volunteer position, you must be at least 18 years of age and graduated from high school.
 If you are under the age of 18 and interested in volunteering, you may be eligible for our Junior Volunteer Program.

 How do I apply?

 In order to becoming a member of the Bon Secours DePaul volunteer staff you must complete the following process:

 The information provided in the Volunteer Handbook outlines information that will prepare you to actively volunteer at DePaul Medical Center.
 It is vital that you review this information prior to submitting your application.

 The online volunteer application should be submitted before scheduling an interview.
 Once you click “Continue” button at the end of the form, the application is automatically submitted to the Volunteer Services Manager.
 Our application reviewing process takes approximately 1-2 weeks.
 We will be in contact to schedule an interview.

 - Attend an Interview.

 Prospective volunteers will be invited to an interview with the Volunteer Services Manager.